 top of page

-At this moment, the project starts from the appropriation of photographs of racial types, initially used as anthropological scientific evidence of the ontological inferiority of enslaved black people and later used for the development of criminology between the centuries.
+I start from the appropriation of photographs of racial types, initially used as anthropological scientific evidence of the ontological inferiority of enslaved black people and later used for the development of criminology between the 19th and 20th centuries.
 XIX and XX.
-I have focused on the photographs produced by August Sthal, in Brazil, mostly taken within the scope of the Thayer Expedition, organized by the Swiss naturalist Louis Agassiz [1807 – 1873].
-These photos can be found at the Peabody Museum of Archeology and Ethnology – Harvard Institute.
+I have focused on the photographs produced by August Sthal, in Brazil, mostly taken within the framework of the Thayer Expedition, organized by the Swiss naturalist Louis Agassiz [1807 – 1873].
+These photos are at the Peabody Museum of Archeology and Ethnology – Harvard Institute.
+Here, I repeat the typical portrait pose, the frontal nude, which in the 19th century.
+XIX meant the dehumanization of these women, to join them, because if I am today it's because together with them we are, so teaches the Ubuntu philosophy.
+We form ourselves as always tolerated in relation.
+They are my ancestors, When they inhabit me, they dress me and I dress them.
+To the voyeur spectator, we can only see what we allow to be seen.

 bottom of page